aquasecurity/tracee/docs/docs/events/builtin/extra/symbols_loaded.md

 some symbol of another library.

 ### Configuring the event
-The event is configured using arguments filtering.
+The event is configured using data filtering.
-For each argument, a filter can be used to configure the operation:
+For each data, a filter can be used to configure the operation:
 #### symbols
 Configure the watched symbols by the event.
 Specify the full name of the symbol for each symbol.